CaioCLDias/CaioCLDias/README.md

 # 👋 Hi, I'm Caio Dias
-I'm a backend developer with experience in **PHP, Node.js, and Python**.
+I'm a  **software engineer since 2017**, with experience in **PHP and Node.js**.
 Passionate about technology, I thrive on solving complex problems and building scalable, efficient systems.
 Welcome to my GitHub!

 ---